-To start with, the size of your company shouldn’t determine the size of your freight forwarder (size of of your freight forwarder is defined as a combination of volume shipped, revenues and # of employees).
+To start with, the size of your company shouldn’t determine the size of your freight forwarder (the size of your freight forwarder is defined as a combination of volume shipped, revenues, and # of employees).
 Many large companies use small freight forwarders and many small companies use large freight forwarders.

-Therefore there are many other questions that must be answered and other criteria analyzed to conclude which freight forwarder is right for you and your company.
+Therefore many other questions must be answered and other criteria analyzed to conclude which freight forwarder is right for you and your company.

-Let’s look the questions you must ask yourself before contacting an internatioanl freight forwarder;
+Let’s look at the questions you must ask yourself before contacting an international freight forwarder;